 In addition to supplying a dose of warmth and comfort when needed, throws can provide a room with added texture and color.
 Drape a throw across the back of your couch to give your space some extra style, or neatly fold a few in a floor basket near the foot of a chair.
 Bonus: You can change them out with the seasons or on a whim.

 Adding art to the walls instantly gives off a personalized, lived-in feeling to make your space more inviting.
-A well-curated gallery wall is an especially great way to create a focal point and fill a large wall space, which can make a room feel emptier and less intimate.
+A well-curated gallery wall is an especially great way to create a focal point, and it can fill a large wall space, which can make a room feel less empty and more intimate.

 Adopt a Plant Baby

 Plants are a foolproof way to add lush, laid-back vibes to your living room.
-Beyond the cool, casual feeling they give, houseplants' leafy foliage also offers a plethora of health benefits like air purification and aromatherapy.
+Beyond the cool, casual feeling they give, some houseplants' leafy foliage also offers a plethora of health benefits, like aromatherapy and air purification.